seifeldinmohamed2003/blue_ribbon_task/sports-club-app/README.md

 bun dev
 ```

+This is my frontend task submission for Blue Ribbon, it is a simple frontend-only web application for a sports club , including functionalities such as viewing and adding both members and sports respectively , it also has the functionality for viewing which members are subscribed to which sports as well as allow members to subscribe to more sports.
+Functionalities and pages are divided into multiple react components.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.